jwr1995/DTCN/README.md

 replacing ```NGPU``` with the desired number of GPUs to use.
 In order to use dynamic mixing you will also need to change the ```base_folder_dm``` and ```rir_path``` hyperparameters, refer to https://github.com/speechbrain/speechbrain/blob/develop/recipes/WHAMandWHAMR/separation/README.md for more info on setting up dynamic mixing in SpeechBrain recipes.

+# Known issues
+ * The main issue at present is mixed precision training with ```autocast``` enabled.
+The reason for this is unknown.
+At present we do not recommend trying to use this functionality.

 # Paper
 Please cite the following paper if you make use of any of this codebase:
 ```